-69% of FY students gave the quality of their interactions with their peers a 'high' rating.
+56% of FY students gave the quality of their interactions with their peers a "high" rating.

-How do students evaluate their entire educational experience at this institution?
+How satisfied are students with their educational experience?

-86% of FY and 95% of seniors rated their entire educational experience at this institution as 'excellent' or 'good.'
+84% of FY and 88% of seniors rated their entire educational experience at this institution as "excellent" or "good."